tweag/hope-sec-dev-workshop-2024/part1/README.md

 We're now going to switch over to using another tool that can aid in detecting security issues in our source code.
 This tool is called CodeQL.

 The first step is to install the CLI tools prior to adding in the VS Code plugin.

+Instructions for Codespace and local installation are now presented.

+#### Codespaces

+Run the ./codeqlinstall script

+#### Local Installation

 GitHub provides instructions here: